Dynamics of Mobile Manipulators using Dual Quaternion Algebra: Dual Quaternion Newton-Euler Model

 \subsection{Forward Recursion}

-The first process of the iterative algorithm consists of a serial sweeping of the robot joints to calculate the twist of the center of mass of each link.
-The objective is to find the forward recurrence equations that will then be used to iteratively obtain the wrenches acting on the robot joints.
+The first process of the algorithm consists of a serial sweeping of the robot kinematic structure to calculate the twist of each CoM. \footnote{Henceforth, we will use the expression ``twist of the CoM'' as a shorthand for ``the twist of the frame attached to the CoM.''} The objective is to find the forward recurrence relations that will then be used to iteratively obtain the wrenches acting on the robot's mobile base and joints.